gbdev/pandocs/content/CGB_Registers.md

 ```

 The CGB is operating in Normal Speed Mode when it is turned on.
 Note
-that using the Double Speed Mode increases the power consumption, therefore it
+that using the Double Speed Mode increases the power consumption; therefore, it
 would be recommended to use Single Speed whenever possible.
 However, the
 display will flicker white for a moment during speed switches, so this
 cannot be done permanentely.
 In Double Speed Mode the following will